Ameerm98/JSONPlaceholder-API-Testing/README.md

 ## 📌 Overview

-This Home exercise includes a set of automated tests for the [JSONPlaceholder](https://jsonplaceholder.typicode.com) REST API, built using `Python`, `requests`, and `pytest`.
+This Home exercise includes a set of automated tests for the [JSONPlaceholder](https://jsonplaceholder.typicode.com) RESTful API, built using `Python`, `requests`, and `pytest`.
 It covers full CRUD operations (`GET`, `POST`, `PUT`, `DELETE`) with both positive and negative test cases, response data validation, and status code assertions.